-$$x - 0 \rightarrow y - 0 \rightarrow z$$
+$$x \to -0 \to y \to -0 \to z$$

 These links have a simple transitivity property: if every bracket which covers x also covers y and every bracket which covers y also covers z, then every bracket which covers x covers z.
 This means that the only bracket which covers x must also cover y and z.
 If there are no additional links, the resulting bracketing structure is: